 5100: Hiring Process and Criteria

 The Board of Trustees has the legal responsibility of hiring all employees.
-The Board assigns to the Superintendent the process of recruiting personnel and hiring all classified personnel.
+The Board assigns to the Superintendent the process of recruiting personnel and hiring all classified personnel, see policy 5800.
 The Superintendent may involve various administrative and teaching staff as may be needed in recruiting potential personnel.
 All personnel selected for employment must be recommended by the Superintendent or designee and approved by the Board.
 All personnel selected for employment must also go through the applicable screening process outlined in Idaho Code 33- 1210.

 To aid in obtaining quality staff members, the following non-exclusive list of factors will be considered, along with any other factors relevant to the position: qualifications, training, experience, personality, character, and ability to relate well with students.
 Every effort will be made to maintain wide diversity in staff experience and educational preparation.
 However, the welfare of the children of the District will be a paramount consideration in the selection of teachers and administrators.